-Let's say that on January 20, you're automatically charged for your AdWords costs.
+On January 20, you're automatically charged for your Google Ads costs.
 Your account balance after being charged is $5.
 Your ads continue to run and accrue costs.

 - On February 19, 30 days after your last automatic charge, you're charged partway through the day.

 - In the 30-day period, you accrued costs of $175, and you received service adjustments of $0.50.
 So the amount you owe for this period is $174.50 ($175 - $0.50).

 - Don’t forget, you also have the outstanding balance of $5 remaining from the last pay period.
 Add that to the $174.50, and your total amount accrued at the end of day on February 19 is $179.50.
 This is the amount shown in your "Ending Balance" column at the end of the day.

 - However, because you were charged only partway through the day, and your ads accrued activity throughout the entire day, you were only charged $165.
 This is the total amount of your balance before Google made the request for payment.